menuPujie BlackPujie Black logo

 Automation

-For some watch parts it is possible to automate your layers based on data properties.
+For some watch elements it is possible to automate your layers based on data properties.
 For instance, when designing a custom complication, you can change the visibility of a layer based on the availability of a complication data type.
-Live texts can also be automated
+Custom elements can also be automated

 Automation is seperated into layer automation and property automation.
 Layer automation works directly on the layers like positioning, scale, translation (moving), rotation and visibility.
 Property automation applies to specific properties of a layer, like the fill opacity, stroke opacity, stroke width (and more..) and arc angles.